 - Regularly review and evaluate your exposure to risk, especially when forming relationships with new suppliers, or when existing suppliers change their sourcing practices: - For miners and refiners, that means identifying any red flags in your supply chain and investigating them.
-Miners that purchase material from other sources should also determine whether that material has red flags. - For downstream companies, it means first identifying the refiners in your supply chain and then making reasonable and good faith efforts to get evidence from them of their due diligence to see whether they have identified, or reasonably should have identified, red flags in their supply chains.
-You can rely on evidence generated in OECD Step 1 as well as any other information you collect by engaging directly with your suppliers. - To identify a red flag, you need to review the context of each location of gold, silver and PGM origin and transport, relying on evidence from credible sources, and use your best endeavours to make reasonable determinations based on the definition of CAHRA. - In practice, that means looking at all countries, regions and areas that you source, or plan to source, gold, silver or PGM from and determining whether they are a CAHRA or not (see Figure 7.6 and box 'Resources for identifying a CAHRA'). - If you have been able to reasonably determine that these red flags are not present in your supply chain, then the sources can be considered low risk, requiring minimal further action other than ensuring that: - Your company management system (described in Step 1) continues to work effectively. - You report publicly on your due diligence practices as per Step 5.
+Miners that purchase material from other sources should also determine whetherthat material has red flags. - For downstream companies, it means first identifying the refiners in your supply chain and then making reasonable and good faith efforts to get evidence from them of their due diligence to see whether they have identified, or reasonably should have identified, red flags in their supply chains.
+You can rely on evidence generated in OECD Step 1 as well as any other information you collect by engaging directly with your suppliers. - To identify a red flag, you need to review the context of each location of gold, silver and PGM origin and transport, relying on evidence from credible sources, and use your best endeavours to make reasonable determinations based on the definition of CAHRA.
+For recyclable gold, the OECD Supplement on Gold Step 2 Section II C.4 and Step 2 Section II C.5 has additional information to assist with the identification of red flags. - In practice, that means looking at all countries, regions and areas that you source, or plan to source, gold, silver or PGM from and determining whether they are a CAHRA or not (see Figure 7.6 and box 'Resources for identifying a CAHRA'). - If you have been able to reasonably determine that these red flags are not present in your supply chain, then the sources can be considered low risk, requiring minimal further action other than ensuing that: - Your company management system (described in Step 1) continues to work effectively. - You report publicly on your due diligence practices as per Step 5.